fallenrose9/Discord-GitHubRepoBot/README.md

 # Discord-GitHubRepoBot
-This is a simple bot I made for discord as a way to keep up with my repos.
+This is a simple bot I made for discord as a way to keep up and share my repos with friends.